wenyue-gu/Simulation/README.md

 simulation
 ====
-CHECK OUT DESIGN.MD for an update on roles, features, etc
+CHECK OUT DESIGN.MD for more on project features
 ====

 This project implements a cellular automata simulator.